bemeurer/bemeurer.github.io/content/post/2019-04-22-the-lost-ark.md

----
++++
-title: "The Lost Ark"
+title = "The Lost Ark"
-date: 2019-04-22T00:54:01Z
+date = 2019-04-22T00:54:01Z
-draft: false
+draft = false
-tags:
-    - vinyl
-    - records
-    - ark
-    - lost
-    - lisbon
-    - portugal
-categories:
-    - essay
+tags = [ "vinyl", "records", "lisbon", "lost" ]
+categories = [ "essay" ]
-comments: true
+comments = true
-markup: "mmark"
+markup = "mmark"
----
++++

 I was 18 when I moved to Lisbon.
 I wasn't really sure who I wanted to be, and I mean that quite literally.
-I was very much aware that, having just left my home country, I had a chance to choose who I wanted to be, in a sense.
+I was aware that, having just left my home country, I had a chance to choose who I wanted to be, in a sense.
 Of course I couldn't just throw away all my baggage and persona, a lot of it was going to be part of who I was no matter what, but somehow it felt like a chance to pick new hobbies, new habits, things like that.
 I'm not entirely sure how I chose to collect vinyl records and make audio a hobby, in hindsight it was the union of a lot of things that I loved deeply: music, analog circuitry, DIY[^1], woodworking, collecting, and on it goes.

-I very quickly fell in love with the hobby, I'd spend my weekends going to record stores in Lisbon looking for whatever record I was obsessed with that week[^2], and most of my free time during the week went into reading about amplifier design and things like that.
+I quickly fell in love with the hobby, I'd spend my weekends going to record stores in Lisbon looking for whatever record I was obsessed with that week[^2], and most of my free time during the week went into reading about amplifier design and things like that.
 Being a software developer I quickly turned those projects into increasingly large amounts of analog-digital Frankenstein madness.
 It was a whole lot of fun, and I look back at that time with a deep sense of nostalgia.

 {{< figure src="/images/turntable.jpg" caption="My initial setup">}}